XTransfer Fees (2026): Why You Can't Find a Rate Card

 Are there fees for receiving money?
 Incoming payments are free; costs apply when you convert currency or withdraw.

 Is the exchange rate the mid-market rate?
-XTransfer applies a trade FX rate rather than a marked-up bank rate, though it isn’t identical to the interbank mid-market rate you’d see on a rate-checking site — get a live quote for your specific corridor and amount before sending.
+XTransfer says it applies a trade FX rate rather than a marked-up bank rate.
+But “trade FX rate” has no strict definition, and it isn’t identical to the interbank mid-market rate you’d see on a rate-checking site.
+Get a live quote for your corridor and amount, then compare it against the mid-market rate yourself — that beats taking anyone’s word for it, including ours.